 Step 3: Accessories

 Pack your surf accessories separately.
 As mentioned above, hard or sharp items in your bag will damage your board.
-So, if you are traveling with extra fins, combs, leashes, etc. make sure you either pack these in a secure pocket that is protected by foam in your board bag, or pack them in your suitcase.
+So, if you are traveling with extra fins, combs, surfboard leash, etc. make sure you either pack these in a secure pocket that is protected by foam in your board bag, or pack them in your suitcase.

 Step 4: Board Bag

 Overall, you don’t need to be too worried about the stories you hear of airlines breaking surfboards or expensive fees.
-As long as you pack your surfboard properly and confirm baggage fees before you fly, you will be okay.
+As long as you pack your surfboard properly and confirm baggage fees before you fly, you will probably be okay.

 For more surf travel tips, check out 8 Unique Travel Tips for Your Next Surf Trip.